 - Promote your website, merchandise, and crowdfunding campaigns

 Auto end screens

 Auto end screens help drive ad performance with your audience by providing information that encourages viewers to take an action, such as installing your mobile app or buying your products.
-In AdWords, auto end screens are automatically generated using information from your campaign.
+In Google Ads, auto end screens are automatically generated using information from your campaign.
 For example, in a mobile app installs campaign, the end screen will show certain details about your app, such as the name and price, along with a link to install the app.

 Advertising policies for interactive features